|

 Table IX.
 Public Law 1.

-Laws of personal exception
+Laws of personal exception shall not be

-2. Laws concerning capital punishment of a
+2. Laws concerning capital punishment of a citizen shall

-citizen shall not be passed except by the Great Assembly.
+not be passed except by the Great Assembly.

 3.